hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-long-term-token-for-scim-provisiong.md

 All set to provision the groups/users to "HPE GreenLake Platform".

 * Click "Start Provisioning" to start.
-* Upon successful provisioning verify the users and groups are pushed to "HPE GreenLake Platform"
+* Upon successful provisioning verify the users and groups are pushed to "HPE GreenLake platform"
 * Click "Stop Provisioning" to stop.
 * Click "View Provisioning" logs to view the failures.